agency-quill/agency/documentation/web/web-ad-img-sizes.md

 # Web ad image sizes
 _Last updated 9/4/19_

-The __Web ad by viewport__ and __Image width and usable space__ tables define the width of and usable space within the web ad/banners of each responsive grid units.
+The __Image width and usable space__ and __Web ad by viewport__ tables define the width of and usable space within the web ad/banners of each responsive grid units.

+The __Image width and usable space__ table is a detail of image size and usable space, in pixels, by module type.
+The numbers in the desktop column are the pixel widths of the images used for desktop sized viewports.
+The numbers in the mobile column are the pixel widths of the images used for mobile sized viewports if needed.

 The __Web ad by viewport__ table lists all of the web ad/banner image size(s) for each grid unit.
 The numbers in parenthesis mark the space within the image that can contain text or critical visual elements.
 For example, a `grid__unit--100` uses a `970px`-wide image for viewport widths of `0px` - `1011px` and a `1860px`-wide image for `1012px` - `1885px`.
 From `0px` - `499px` the `970px`-wide image is cropped to `605px`; from `500px` - `765px` the `970px`-wide image is cropped to `735px`; and from `766px` - `1011px` the `970px`-wide image is not cropped.
 So, for viewport widths of `0px` - `1011px`, text or critical visual elements should be kept within `605px`.

-The __Image width and usable space__ table is a detail of image size and usable space, in pixels, by grid unit.
-The numbers in the desktop column are the pixel widths of the images used for desktop sized viewports.
-The numbers in the mobile column are the pixel widths of the images used for mobile sized viewports if needed.

 ## Image width and usable space in pixels
 | module	| grid unit 			| desktop 	| usable	| mobile	| usable	|